WSAV-TV: Weather with Captain Sandy

-By the end of the 1970s, the new out-of-town owners of WSAV expressed embarrassment with Captain Sandy's routine as newscasts became more strait-laced and serious, with non-scientist weather presenters replaced with certified meteorologists trained in accurate forecasting.
-They also found the endeavor anachronistic since most television stations had begun to wind down local children's shows.
-NPG made the Captain finally conform to convention, prescribing him a suit and tie like other newscasters, and put the puppets out of commission, to the almost-certain sorrow of area children.
-One of the personalities behind the Captain Sandy character was smooth-voiced Joe Cox, who later left WSAV to become weatherman at cross-town rival WJCL, where he also hosted an evening radio program on WJCL-FM 96.5.
+By the end of the 1970s, the new out-of-town owners of WSAV expressed embarrassment with Captain Sandy's routine as newscasts became more strait-laced and serious, with non-scientist weather anchors replaced with certified meteorologists trained in accurate forecasting.
+Most television stations around the country had begun to cancel local children's shows.
+NPG made the Captain finally conform to convention, putting him in a suit and tie like other newscasters, and getting rid of the puppets.
+One of the personalities behind the Captain Sandy character was smooth voiced Joe Cox, who later left WSAV to become weatherman at crosstown rival WJCL, where he also hosted an evening radio program on WJCL-FM 96.5.
 The original Captain Sandy from 1956 was played by Norm Strand.